emmajanedrews/base-template/join-our-team.md

 I understand you may be working at a real estate brokerage or you may be a newer agent just getting started.

 For some people, this can be painful.
-When you’re a real estate agent at most brokerages, there is often very little income, support or training.
+When you’re a real estate agent at most brokerages, there is often very little income, support and training.
 According to Real Estate Coach Tom Ferry, 87% of real estate agents fail in their first 5 years.

 Here are the biggest problems facing existing real estate agents: